 How Disruptive Technology Changed the Game

 Consider E-discovery, for example.
-At one point, a firm using E-discovery tools were rare, even laughable.
-It was simply unthinkable that a firm with a literal warehouse of associates scouring through documents could ever be upended by a firm using E-discovery technology.
+At one point, a firm using E-discovery tools was rare, even laughable.
+Indeed, it was simply unthinkable that a firm with a literal warehouse of associates scouring through documents could ever be upended by a firm using E-discovery technology.
 Today, it’s the complete opposite — a firm engaging in high-volume production review that does not utilize technology would be a pariah.
 The E-discovery paradigm shifted and it did so relatively quickly.

-In June 2007, the first iPhone was released by Apple, which up until then, had been known for computers, and iPods.
-Steve Jobs recognized the value of enveloping computing technology with smartphones early on.
+In June 2007, the first iPhone was released by Apple.
+Up until then, Apple had been known for computers and iPods.
+Steve Jobs, however, recognized the value of combining computing technology with smartphones early on.
 In fiscal year 2007, Apple had $24.6 billion in revenue, with relatively little coming from the fledgling iPhone.
-In the fourth quarter of 2019 alone, Apple had nearly $63 billion in revenue.
-Today, just 12 years after its launch, the iPhone now accounts for nearly 70% of Apple revenue, which is estimated to be north of $400 billion.
+In the fourth quarter of 2019 alone, in contrast, Apple had nearly $63 billion in revenue.
+Today, just 12 years after its launch, the iPhone now accounts for nearly 70% of Apple’s revenue (which is estimated to be north of $400 billion).

 The ability to see and proactively react to the coming change vaulted Apple into a powerhouse company.
-Had it buried its head and continued to focus on iPods and Macs, Apple may not be in business in any meaningful way.
-The iPhone started as “an iPod within a phone,” yet for years now has given users access to Siri, a narrow use of AI.
+Apple could have buried its head and continued to focus on iPods and Macs.
+Had it done so, Apple may not be in business in any meaningful way today.
+The iPhone started as an iPod within a phone.
+Now, it gives users access to Siri, a narrow use of AI.

-Many homes in America now have home assistants where users can simply speak and receive information, order items, and many other things – such is the new “normal” in everyday American life.
+Similarly, many homes in America have home assistants.
+Users can simply speak to receive information, order items, and do many other things.
+Such impressive tech is the new “normal” in everyday American life.

 Artificial Intelligence in Legal Technology

-From time tracking to contract review, to brief analysis and research, we see technology firms quickly arise to meet the needs of lawyers, seemingly every day.
-Some of these technology firms fall equally as fast, however “before its time” their ideas often are.
-Add in the pervasive fear of change yet common among attorneys, and the strides the legal field could be making to increase its overall efficiency becomes stagnant, to the point of non-existence.
-Take, for example:
+From services like time tracking to contract review, to brief analysis and research, we see technology firms quickly and continually arise to meet the needs of lawyers.
+Some of these technology firms fall equally as fast.
+This is true despite how “before its time” their ideas often are.
+Combine this with the pervasive fear of change yet common among attorneys.
+As a result, the strides the legal field could be making to increase its overall efficiency are almost non-existent.

 - LawGeex is an automated contract review platform that uses AI to answer the simple question, “can I sign this?”
-Their idea is simple: a contract is sent to a business, uploaded to LawGeex’ AI, which then reviews the contract.
+Their idea is simple: a contract is sent to a business and uploaded to LawGeex’ AI, which then reviews the contract.
 If issues are identified, the contract is escalated to a legal team with the questionable language highlighted.
-Not only is the time savings immense, more importantly, the accuracy is unparalleled.
-In a study of Non-Disclosure Agreements (NDAs) review, five legal contracts were analyzed by 20 experienced attorneys, as well as the AI.
+The time savings is immense.
+More importantly, the accuracy is unparalleled.
+In a study of Non-Disclosure Agreements (NDAs), five legal contracts were analyzed by 20 experienced attorneys, as well as the AI.
 The AI took just 26 seconds to review all five NDAs, while the attorneys took, on average, 92 minutes.
 Most impressively, LawGeex’ AI correctly identified the legal issues with 94% accuracy compared to an average of 85% for the attorneys.
 The best lawyer actually matched LawGeex with a 94% score, while the lowest performing lawyer managed just 67%.
 One can find more information about LawGeex here.

 - Fact Match allows the attorney to focus his or her research by emphasizing the unique case facts.
 Matching facts will be tagged and highlighted in the text of relevant cases.